Light-Project/light-rbtree/README.md

 # Light-rbtree user manual

 Light-rbtree is a red black tree library implemented in C language.
 Although it has a relatively small amount of code, its performance is very powerful.
 It supports single command insertion, deletion and search.
 The best thing is that it supports C language for style traversal iterators and supports medium order traversal and subsequent traversal respectively.
-We will introduce how to use it in detail below.

 ## Compilation Instructions